thesandboxgame/sandbox-smart-contracts/src/solc_0.8.15/raffle/GenericRaffle.md

  * `_tokenId`: what token to personalize
  * `_personalizationMask`: a mask where each bit has a custom meaning in-game

+*Other observations*
+- Personalization adds an extra phase for tweaking a few metadata fields before reveal
+- `personalize` stores into a `map(tokenId x bitmap personalizationMask)` the personalization information, if the wallet calling the operation is the owner of the tokenId.
+- Signature is calculated similar to the current mint operation signature and includes the rest of the method parameters (walletId, tokenId, personalizationMask).
+- This operation emita a custom Event that we listen for from the backend side.
+- for calculating the bitmap personalization mask
+  - The formula/algorithm is specifically tweaked for the collection’s personalizable traits.
+  - In a `256 uint` there can be a maximum of 32 traits personalized each with max `2^8=256` values.
+  - The trait order is important to be locked, we can choose an alphabetic sorting of the traits.
+- **This feature is not present/supported in most newly created Sandbox NFT collections**
 ----
 ```Solidity
 function setAllowedExecuteMint(address _address) external onlyOwner